Social Anxiety Help

 In other words, there are self-defeating cycles of thoughts, feelings and behaviors that we repeatedly engage in that result in problems in mood, self-esteem and relationships.
 What is crucial in therapy is that we change the cycle in the present.
 Knowing how the cycle first started in childhood is interesting and perhaps useful … but seldom necessary.
 After all, we can never, ever change what happened to us in the past.
 We can, however, change the beliefs, behaviors and feelings that we have learned from our past experiences.

 With suggestions and guidance on my part, you choose your own therapy homework each week to help you make step-by-step progress toward your personal therapy goals that you also choose for yourself.
-Common goals that I help clients achieve include: overcoming social anxiety and social phobia; minimizing public speaking fear, stage fright, performance anxiety and sexual anxiety; surmounting other phobias and anxiety problems; overcoming depression; forming and maintaing satisfying friendships and romantic relationships; increasing assertiveness; minimizing paruresis (shy bladder); advancing your career; improving self-confidence and self-esteem; coming out and accepting one’s sexuality and sexual identity.
+Common goals that I help clients achieve include: overcoming social anxiety (social phobia); minimizing public speaking fear, stage fright, performance anxiety and sexual anxiety; surmounting other phobias and anxiety problems; overcoming depression; forming and maintaing satisfying friendships and romantic relationships; increasing assertiveness; minimizing paruresis (shy bladder); advancing your career; improving self-confidence and self-esteem; coming out and accepting one’s sexuality and sexual identity.